Polymer/old-docs-site/app/3.0/start/toolbox/deploy.md

 * `esm-bundled`: This build serves JavaScript code without compilation, as ES modules.

-* `es6-bundled`: This build serves JavaSCript code compiled to ES2015, as AMD modules.
+* `es6-bundled`: This build serves JavaScript code compiled to ES2015, as AMD modules.

-* `es5-bundled`: This build serves JavaSCript code compiled to ES5, as AMD modules.
+* `es5-bundled`: This build serves JavaScript code compiled to ES5, as AMD modules.

 Builds are configured in the `builds` object in `polymer.json`, a configuration file in the top-level project folder: